 The closing date for this role is Monday 25th September at 10am.
 Any applications received after this date and time will not be considered.

-If you are successful at application you will be invited for an interview on Friday 3rd March from 10am to 1pm.
+If you are successful at application you will be invited for a group interview on Thursday 5th October 10am-2pm.
 This is a fixed interview date; you’ll need to be available to attend.
 Interviews will be held at Lincolnshire Rape Crisis HQ in Lincoln.
 We’ll give you more info about the interview if you are selected.

 You can download the role description and application form by clicking on the links below.